dewv/customerServiceApp/projectDocs/riskManagement.md

 - Place implementation tasks on hold
 - Propose cancelling the project

-The most critical risk(s) are the first appearance(s) of "No" in the table above.
+The most critical risk(s) are the first appearance(s) of "Yes" in the table above.

 | Date | Mitigation plans |
 | ---- | ---------------- |